To save money, you MUST expand your knowledge about taxes!

 Office Deduction.
 I was stunned when he told me that my previous accountant—an

 Enrolled Agent—had been doing it wrong.
 That wasnít true, of course; it was

-just another example of the point I've made in my tax strategies eBook about it being hard to
+just another example of the point I made in all my home-business books about it being hard to

 find two accountants who agree on anything because the complicated tax laws